10 Famous Sonic Branding Examples: The Science of Audio

 I hear this objection weekly.
 You assume sonic branding is for entertainment companies.
 You are wrong.

-I once audited a B2B software client who complained about high churn rates during the onboarding process.
+I once audited a B2B software client who complained about high churn during onboarding.
 We analysed their user journey.
 When a user completed a complex data migration (a high-stress task), the software simply… stopped.
-A silent text box appeared saying “Done.”
+A silent text box appeared with the message “Done.”

 It was anti-climactic and anxiety-inducing.
 “Did it work?
 Is my data safe?”